tsipkens/aubos/README.md

 ### 1. Representing cameras and ray trajectories

-Imaging inherently requires the use of cameras.
+Imaging inherently requires the use of cameras or ray trajectories.
 Multiple options exist for defining a camera or equivalent within this codebase.
 In any case, one must define the trajectories for rays leaving the camera, which will then be used with other components of this codebase.
 Each ray should be represented by a series of four parameters:

-`y0` - Similar to above, this is the y-position (i.e., axial position in the imaging plane) at which the ray crossed *z* = 0.
+`y0` - This is the *y*-position (i.e., radial position in the imaging plane) at which the ray crossed *z* = 0, that is the center of the ASO in a plane parallel to the imaging plane.
+This quantity is present in the Abel transform.

-`x0` - The x-position (i.e., the radial position in the imaging plane) at which the ray crosses *z* = 0 (which corresponds to the center of the ASO).
+`x0` - The *x*-position (i.e., the axial position in the imaging plane) at which the ray crosses *z* = 0.

-`mx` - The slope of the ray in the *x*-*z* plane.
-This acts as an input to the transform defined by Sipkens et al. in the associated work.

 `my` - The slope of the ray in the *y*-*z* plane.
-This determines how quickly the ray traverses the axial direction.
-The `my = 0` case corresponds to rays that do not traverse axially (as would be required for the Abel inversion scenario).
+This determines how quickly the ray traverses the radial direction.
+The `my = 0` case corresponds to the Abel scenario.

+`mx` - The slope of the ray in the *x*-*z* plane, that is how quickly the ray traverses the axial direction.

 These properties are assigned to a structure, `cam`, which is passed between methods.
 We provide two examples of how one can define these properties.